Using Logic Models in Prevention

 Josh Esrick, MPP, and Emily Patton, MSc, PgDip

-- Explain the process for developing a logic model
+- Illustrate the relationships between the components of a logic model

 Josh Esrick, MPP is a Senior Policy Analyst with Carnevale Associates.
 Josh has extensive experience in substance use prevention; researching, writing, and presenting on best practice and knowledge development publications, briefs, and reference guides; and developing and providing T/TA to numerous organizations.
 He developed numerous SAMHSA Center for the Application of Prevention Technologies’ (CAPT) products on strategies to prevent opioid misuse and overdose, risk and protective factors for substance use, youth substance use prevention strategies, youth substance use trends, emerging substance use trends, the potential regulations surrounding marijuana legalization, as well as numerous other topics.